 - Identity theft (using the elderly person’s identity)

-To learn about your legal options for recovering compensation in an elder abuse case, contact an experienced Lincoln nursing home abuse attorney at Berry Law Firm in Lincoln.
+To learn about your legal options for recovering compensation in an elder abuse case, contact an experienced Lincoln nursing home abuse attorney at Berry Law in Lincoln.